HazelnutParadise/idensyra/README.md

-# idensyra
+# Idensyra

-Idensyra is a mini Go IDE, with [Insyra](https://github.com/HazelnutParadise/insyra) pre-installed.
+`Idensyra` is a mini Go IDE, with [Insyra](https://github.com/HazelnutParadise/insyra) pre-installed.
+Run Go code without installing Go environment!

-## [Insyra](https://github.com/HazelnutParadise/insyra) Inside, Simple and 快(fast).
+## [Insyra](https://github.com/HazelnutParadise/insyra) Inside: Simple?
+It's quite!

-With Idensyra, you can write Go code, and run it immediately, no need to install Go environment.
-Also, you can use Insyra's functions directly in Idensyra.
+With `Idensyra`, you can write Go code, and run it immediately, no need to install Go environment.
+Also, you can use [Insyra](https://github.com/HazelnutParadise/insyra)'s functions directly in Idensyra.

 ## Limitation